Rajnishpkkhvcb/rooba-frontend/README.md

 This is the frontend part of the task
 Figma design and signup form has been implemnted

-/home is the route for landing page
+/home or / is the route for landing page

-/signup is the route for signup form
+/signup is the route for react signup form with validations

+I have vite to run this project

-Step to run this project
+Steps to run this project

 npm i
 npm start